DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application, so that application can reset that particular queue pair.

-* raw/dpaa2_cmdif: The ``dpaa2_cmdif`` rawdev driver will be deprecated
-  in DPDK 22.11, as it is no longer in use, no active user known.